zulip/zulip/docs/subsystems/sending-messages.md

   interaction for sending messages.
-* Following our standard naming convention, input validation is done inside the `check_message` function, which is responsible for validating the user can send to the recipient (etc.), [rendering the markdown](../subsystems/markdown.html), etc. -- basically everything that can fail due to bad user input.
+* Following our standard naming convention, input validation is done inside the `check_message` function, which is responsible for validating the user can send to the recipient, [rendering the markdown](../subsystems/markdown.html), etc. -- basically everything that can fail due to bad user input.
 * The core `do_send_messages` function (which handles actually sending